Ailin-Tao/Supplementary-Materials_514221/README.md

 How to Access the Files
 Download the .zip files to your local machine.
-Extract the files using any standard decompression tool (e.g., WinRAR, 7-Zip, or built-in tools on macOS/Windows).
+Extract the files using any standard decompression tool.
 Open the extracted files to view the supplementary figures.

 Contact Information